Wildsong/docker-arcgis-enterprise/web-adaptor/README.md

 Web Adaptor is pretty useless without either ArcGIS Server or Portal for ArcGIS.
 Build and start those first, then come back here.

+Current requirements for 10.8 (the ones used chosen for use in this image):
+Apache Tomcat 8.5.35 (sticking with 8 for now since it works at 10.7 too) Ubuntu Server LTS 18.04.3

+Esri says that I could use CentOS 7, but that has an older Tomcat release, and CentOS 8 does not have Tomcat at all.
+So I am sticking with Ubuntu.

 ## Build the Docker Image

 You need to have a file downloaded from ESRI to build this docker image.